 Eko care mātaṅgaraññeva nāgo.

-If one does not find a wise companion,
+If one does not find a prudent companion,

 a virtuous and discerning fellow traveler;

-Let one walk alone, like a king leaving his conquered realm,
+Then as a king leaves behind his conquered realm,

 330